cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 :::highlight
 This section is an **extended self-paced practice** applying the concepts covered in previous sections.
+You can download the data for this section from the following link: [EQA Practical - Data](https://www.dropbox.com/sh/v7vbvf28gn1vd34/AAAQ1PYf1uYSNcubrRZqF8P-a?dl=1).

 By the end of this practice, you should be able to:

 - Prepare all the files necessary to run the consensus pipeline.
 - Run the _viralrecon_ pipeline to generate FASTA consensus from raw FASTQ files.
 - Assess and collect several quality metrics for the consensus sequences.
 - Clean output files, in preparation for other downstream analysis.
-- Assign sequences to lineages using _Nextclade_.
+- Assign sequences to lineages.
 - Contextualise your sequences in other background data and cluster them based on phylogenetic analysis.
 - Integrate the metadata and analysis results to generate timeseries visualisations of your data.
 :::